kai-kj/portfolio_v2/site_source/pages/projects_05_itu.md

 Title: imageToUnicode
 Icon: logo.jpg
+Preview: assets/projects_itu_demo.jpeg
+Tags: C Python

 # imageToUnicode

 A C / Python library that extends the idea behind ptmv, and it aims to display more complex images using unicode characters.
 I am eventually planning to improve ptmv using this library.
+A Python interface is planned.

 The main difference between the graphics used in ptmv and imageToUnicode is that while ptmv only uses the Unicode character `▄`, imageToUnicode uses the following 19 characters: